MariaTayo/MariaTayo/README.md

 Hi, I'm Maria 👋

-I am a Data Analyst based in London!
 I am passionate about using data and the use of business intelligence to help businesses make more informed and progressive decisions with confidence!

 * 😄 From Law to Data
 * ✨ Succesfully completed the Data Analytics with Project Management Bootcamp by Niyo Bootcamps.